 The Viniyoga of Yoga for Well Being, Fitness, Lifestyle Support or Recovery

-Within a private setting groups are limited to three students to offer an opportunity to develop your personal practice in terms of exploring Yoga postures, breathing and meditation.
+Within a private setting groups are limited to three participants to offer an opportunity to develop your personal practice in terms of exploring Yoga postures, breathing and meditation.

-Teaching is focused and engaging with groups having a maximum of three students, ensuring personalised attention.
-This opens possibilities for in-depth and specialised learning.
+Teaching is focused and engaging with small groups ensuring personalised attention, opening possibilities for in-depth and specialised learning.

 - Encouraging fitness and well-being

 The unique size of the group and consistency with the same group participants thoughout a teaching term, enhances the experiential and developmental learning possibilities.

 Classes are suitable for varying levels of experience:

 For beginning Yoga students to present the basic principles of practice.
 The emphasis is on learning Yoga practice through the use of primary Yoga postures with appropriate Yoga breathing patterns.
 Plus introducing simple seated Yoga practices for breath and attention.

 The aim is to experience core practice principles of Yoga with emphasis on:

 - Exploring how to use movement or stay within postures